This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Follow up with your healthcare provider as directed:

-Write down your questions so you remember to ask them during your visits.
+Write down your results and show them to your healthcare provider at every visit.
+Also, write down your questions so you remember to ask them during your visits.

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.